Essential Travel Advice

 Visa Waiver Program & ESTA (Electronic System for Travel Authorisation)

-Visitors from the UK may enter the USA via the Visa Waiver Program, provided they have a machine-readable passport (issued up to 26 October 2006) or a machine-readable passport with integrated circuit chip (passports issued after 26 October 2006) & are staying no longer than 90 days for travel and tourism purpose, hold fully paid onward travel and have sufficient funds to maintain yourself during your stay.
+Visitors from the UK may enter the USA via the Visa Waiver Program, provided they have a machine-readable passport with integrated circuit chip & are staying no longer than 90 days for travel and tourism purpose, hold fully paid onward travel and have sufficient funds to maintain yourself during your stay.
+Important Update: Visas are required by passengers who do not have suitable machine-readable passports, are not British Citizens, do not qualify for entry using the Visa Waiver Program or whose ESTA Approval has not been granted.
+For further information visit www.usembassy.org.uk

 Mandatory ESTA Approval